 7. If you come back late, again – quiet is key.
 Is it really necessary to shower and blow dry your hair at 1am?
 If it is, than please use the bathroom downstairs near the lounge where no one can hear you.

 8. Let reception know immediately if there is anyone in the room who is problematic in any way, exhibiting inappropriate behavior or who is making you uncomfortable.
 Our priority is to people who want to sleep and rest, so if someone is being disruptive, we’ll intervene – just let us know.
+Thankfully, we have very rarely had to do this over the years as the overwhelming majority of our dorm guests have been respectful and considerate of others in the room.

 9. Be social.
 It doesn’t mean you have to be the life of the party, but say hello.
 Introduce yourselves to others in the room.
 One of the great benefits of staying in the dorm is meeting others and sharing information and travel experiences, and if you’re fortunate, making new friends.